 30 High School Clubs You Can Start Now

-Sky’s the limit on the kinds of clubs you can start while you’re in high school.
-Here are some examples of clubs you can start in high school along with a brief description of each.
+Here are 30+ examples of clubs you can start in high school along, with a brief description of each.
 Look through the list and see if any of these clubs would be worth starting on your high school campus.

 Community Service Clubs